 Octopus Islands

-N – Q Provincial Parks
+N – Q Vancouver Island Provincial Parks

-Nimpkish Lake PP: Located 32 km south of Port McNeill, this large 3,950-hectare park protects an old-growth coastal western Hemlock forest.
+Nimpkish Lake PP. Located 32 km south of Port McNeill, this large 3,950-hectare park protects an old-growth coastal western Hemlock forest.
 The easiest access is by boat from Nimpkish Lake or via moderate to strenuous hiking found off nearby logging roads.

-Nitinat River PP: This 160-hectare scenic park has no developed day-use or camping facilities; however, the area provides great fishing opportunities.
+Nitinat River PP. This 160-hectare scenic park has no developed day-use or camping facilities.
+However, the area provides great fishing opportunities.
 The park can be reached by logging roads from Port Alberni, Cowichan Lake and Port Renfrew.

-Petroglyph PP: At this Nanaimo PP, you can find the most concentrated collection of rock art on Vancouver Island.
+Petroglyph PP. At this Nanaimo PP, you can find the most concentrated collection of rock art on Vancouver Island.
 It’s a small 2-hectare park that offers a treasure hunt of sorts to its visitors.

 Boat Only